 In April 2012, the Jumpstart Our Business Startups Act of 2012, or the JOBS Act, was enacted.
 Section 107 of the JOBS Act provides that an "emerging growth company," or an EGC, can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act of 1933, as amended, or the Securities Act, for complying with new or revised accounting standards.
 Thus, an EGC can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
+We are an emerging growth company.
 We early adopted ASC 606 as the JOBS Act does not preclude an EGC from adopting a new or revised accounting standard earlier than the time that such standard applies to private companies.
 We have elected to use the extended transition period for any other new or revised accounting standards during the period in which we remain an emerging growth company; however, we may adopt certain new or revised accounting standards early.
+We will remain an emerging growth company until the earlier of (1) December 31, 2025, (2) the last day of the fiscal year in which we have total annual gross revenue of at least \$1.07 billion (3) the last day of the fiscal year in which we are deemed to be a large accelerated filer, which requires the market value of our common stock that is held by non-affiliates to exceed \$700.0 million as of the prior June 30th, or (4) the date on which we have issued more than \$1.0 billion in non-convertible debt during the prior three-year period.

-For a complete description of our significant accounting policies, see "Note 2.
-Summary of significant accounting policies" in the "Notes to Unaudited Condensed Consolidated Financial Statements" contained in Part I, Item 1 of this report and Note 2.
-Summary of significant accounting policies in the "Notes to Consolidated Financial Statements" contained in Part II, Item 8 of our 2019 Form 10-K.
+For a complete description of our significant accounting policies, see Note 2.
+"Summary of Significant Accounting Policies" in the "Notes to Unaudited Condensed Consolidated Financial Statements" contained in Part I, Item 1 of this report and Note 2.
+"Summary of Significant Accounting Policies" in the "Notes to Consolidated Financial Statements" contained in Part II, Item 8 of our 2019 Form 10-K. There have been no material changes to these critical accounting policies since our 2019 Form 10-K.